Immigration

 Fences and in state tuition

-Before I start- I am not a fan of Governor Perry… nor am I a Perry hater.
-Some (a few) things about the man I like… some make me cringe (like the fact that he’s a lifer politician).
-Up until recently I didn’t think that Herman Cain had a chance in hell but who knows.
+Before I begin, I am not a fan of Governor Perry… nor am I a Perry hater.
+Some (a few) things about the man I like… some make me cringe (like that he’s a lifer politician).
+Up until recently I don’t think that Herman Cain has a chance in hell but who knows.
 We may actually get one right this go around.
 We sure as hell missed the last time and I for one couldn’t believe this country could be so collectively stupid.

 • In state tuition for the kids of illegal aliens.